Monday, December 6, 2010

-Reached the postseason with the A's in 1910, '11, '13, '14, '29 and '30, and with the White Sox in 1917 and '19 (and was always held up as one of the Sox who stayed clean).
-Never wore a number as a player, but did wear Number 32 as an A's coach; not that it matters, since the Philly edition of the A's are no longer around to retire it.
-Elected to the Baseball Hall of Fame, and to the Philadelphia Baseball Wall of Fame, his plaque having been moved from Veterans Stadium to the Philadelphia Athletics Historical Society museum in Hatboro, Pennsylvania.
+He never wore a number as a player, but did wear Number 32 as an A's coach; not that it matters, since the Philly edition of the A's are no longer around to retire it.
+He was elected to the Baseball Hall of Fame, and to the Philadelphia Baseball Wall of Fame, his plaque having been moved from Veterans Stadium to the Philadelphia Athletics Historical Society museum in Hatboro, Pennsylvania.
 For the last few years of his life, was the general manager of the Boston Red Sox, and a plaque in his memory graces the Jersey Street/Yawkey Way old main entrance of Fenway Park.

-Honorable Mention to Stanley "Bucky" Harris of Port Jervis, Rockland County.
-Would have been an All-Star had there been an All-Star Game in the 1920s, and managed the Washington Senators to their first and only World Series win in 1924, at the tender age of 27.
+Honorable Mention to Stanley "Bucky" Harris of Port Jervis, Rockland County, New York.
+Would have been an All-Star had there been an All-Star Game in the 1920s, and managed the Washington Senators to their 1st and only World Series win in 1924, at the tender age of 27.
 "The Boy Manager" or "The Boy Genius" won another Pennant with the Senators in 1925, and another World Series with the Yankees in 1947 (at age 50).
 But he's not the manager of this team.

-SS Phil Rizzuto of Queens, and that Borough's Richmond Hill H.S.
+SS Phil Rizzuto of Queens, and that Borough's Richmond Hill High School.
 Holy Cow, how could a guy only 5-foot-6 and maybe 140 pounds be a starting quarterback?
 Well, it was high school ball, and it was the early 1930s.
-He was turned away by his favorite team, the Brooklyn Dodgers, whose manager supposedly said, "You're too small, kid.
+In 1937, he was turned away by his favorite team, the Brooklyn Dodgers, and he remembered their manager telling him, "You're too small, kid.
 Go get a shoeshine kit."
 Then he was turned away by the New York Giants.
-But the Yankees agreed to give him a tryout, and in 1937 signed him to a minor-league contract.
+But the Yankees agreed to give him a tryout, and they signed him to a minor-league contract.
 For the next 70 years, he was a part of the Yankee family.

 Released in 1956, Phil was hired as a broadcaster in 1957, beginning a 40-season run behind the microphone.
 His memorable calls included Roger Maris' 61st home run in 1961 and Chris Chambliss' Pennant-winning homer in 1976.
 His broadcasting included 12 seasons in which the Yankees won Pennants (from 1957 to 1996), and 6 in which they won World Series -- making his grand total 21 Pennants and 13 World Series.
 (Only 2 Yankee figures can compare to these totals: Mel Allen's broadcasting career included 23 Pennants and 15 World Series, while Bob Sheppard was public-address announcer for 22 Pennants and 13 World Series.)